Announcing Summer Fellowship Recipients in Religious Cultures, Sacred Practices, and Spiritual Teachings

 The Intertribal Musical and Spiritual Cultures of Jim Pepper’s ‘Pepper’s Pow Wow'

-Janelle Rodrigues (Assistant Professor, English)
+Janelle Rodriques (Assistant Professor, English)

 Spiritual Challenges to Political Power: Reading Rasta’s Refusal in Caribbean Fiction